Data diplomacy: Data in diplomacy

 Diplomatic data refers to the infusion of data and data expertise into relationships between nation-states or other entities that can affect policymaking and involves training in data understanding, use and management.
 Such types of diplomacy are not limited to diplomats but can also occur between institutions and the public.
 Actors at both the macro and micro levels drive data diplomacy and data diplomacy is often at the indistinguishable forefront of soft and hard power.
 Applications include direct aid, access to international credit, and international inter-negotiations.
 However, the process of data diplomacy is also subject to unstructured and uncontrolled data, such as whistleblowing data disclosures.

 Diplomacy for data

-This is an important classification in data diplomacy and typically refers to stakeholder interactions to advance international practices of data sharing, data use, and data interpretation.
+This is a classification in data diplomacy and typically refers to stakeholder interactions to advance international practices of data sharing, data use, and data interpretation.
 Diplomacy for Data encompasses every stage of data - from generation to sharing, use and archiving or deletion.
 This helps standardize international data coding, facilitates international data sharing, increases public participation, protects user privacy and regulates environmental imbalances.
 Applications include the International Classification of Diseases coding system that the World Health Organization established and UN benchmark data sharing.